School of Music

 Admission to all degree programs in music is based on the following criteria:

-- Performance audition on the applicant's major instrument or portfolio review.
+- Performance audition on the applicant's major instrument and a portfolio review of compositions.

 - Tests of aural comprehension, rhythmic recitation, and sight singing administered individually by a member of the staff.